Canon 1D Mark II vs Sony A3000

 |14.||Sony A5100||-||stereo / mono||-||-||micro||2.0||Y||Y||-|

 |15.||Sony A6000||Y||stereo / mono||-||-||micro||2.0||Y||Y||-|

 Studio photographers will appreciate that the Canon 1D Mark II (unlike the A3000) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1D Mark II and the A3000 have been discontinued, but can regularly be found used on eBay.
+Both the 1D Mark II and the A3000 have been discontinued, but can regularly be found used on ebay.
 The 1D Mark II was replaced by the Canon 1D Mark II N, while the A3000 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1D Mark II Manual (free pdf) or the online Sony A3000 Manual.
+Further information on the features and operation of the 1D Mark II and A3000 can be found, respectively, in the Canon 1D Mark II Manual (free pdf) or the online Sony A3000 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 1D Mark II and the Sony A3000?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS-1D Mark II:

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - Larger viewfinder image: Features a viewfinder with a higher magnification (0.55x vs 0.47x).

 - Easier setting verification: Features an LCD display on top to control shooting parameters.